 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.

-The Equity Income strategy was inceptioned on October 1, 2000, and the current Equity Income Composite was created on August 1, 2008.
-Performance presented prior to August 1, 2008, occurred while the Portfolio Management Team was affiliated with a prior firm and the Portfolio Management Team members were the primary individuals responsible for selecting the securities to buy and sell.
+The Select Equity Income strategy was inceptioned on July 1, 2020, and the current Select Equity Income Composite was created on May 1, 2023.
 Confluence Investment Management LLC is an independent registered investment adviser.
 Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
 Past performance is not indicative of future results.
-The US Dollar is the currency used to express performance.
+The US dollar is the currency used to express performance.
 Returns are presented gross and net of all fees and include the reinvestment of all income.

-6Pure gross returns are shown as supplemental information to the disclosures required by the GIPS® standards.
+Pure gross returns are shown as supplemental information to the disclosures required by the GIPS® standards.

-7Net-of-fee performance was calculated using the highest applicable annual bundled fee of 3.00% applied quarterly (2.75% prior to 7/1/08).
+Net-of-fee performance was calculated using the highest applicable annual bundled fee of 3.00% applied quarterly.
 This fee includes brokerage commissions, portfolio management, consulting services and custodial services.
 The Confluence fee schedule for this composite is as follows: 0.60% on the first \$500,000; 0.55% on the next \$500,000; and 0.50% over \$1,000,000.
 There are no incentive fees.
 Clients pay an all-inclusive fee based on a percentage of assets under management.
 The collection of fees produces a compounding effect on the total rate of return net of fees.
-Bundled fee accounts make up 100% of the composite for all periods.
+Bundled fee accounts make up 0% of the composite.
 Actual investment advisory fees incurred by clients may vary.
 Wrap fee schedules are provided by independent wrap sponsors and are available upon request from the respective wrap sponsor.